abhabongse/paxter/docs/beginner-tutorials/quick-blogging.rst

 However, suppose that we want to include multiple paragraphs inside the blockquote.
-We can follow the similar rules as to how to write multiple paragraphs in general: by separating them with at least two newline characters.
+We can follow the similar rules as to how to write multiple paragraphs in general: by separating them with at least one blank lines.
 This is demonstrated in the following example.

 .. code-block:: paxter